 Properties of X-Rays

-- They have are shorter wavelength of the electromagnetic spectrum.
+- They have a shorter wavelength of the electromagnetic spectrum.

-- Used to capture the human skeleton defects.
+- They are used to capture the human skeleton defects.

-- They travel in straight line and do not carry electric charge with them.
+- They travel in a straight line and do not carry an electric charge with them.

-- They are capable of traveling in vacuum.
+- They are capable of travelling in a vacuum.

-Since the discovery of X-Radiation, they are used in the various field and for various purposes.
-Some of them are given below.
+Since the discovery of X-radiation, they are used in various fields and for various purposes.
+Some key uses of X-Ray are given below.

 - Medical Science

-Medical Use: They are used for medical purpose to detect the breakage in human bones.
+They are used for medical purposes to detect the breakage in human bones.

-Security: They are used as a scanner to scan the luggage of passengers in airports, rail terminals and other places.
+They are used as a scanner to scan the luggage of passengers in airports, rail terminals, and other places.

-Astronomy: It is emitted by celestial objects are studied to understand the environment.
+It is emitted by celestial objects and are studied to understand the environment.